 4. Apple Cider Vinegar

 Apple cider vinegar (ACV) is popularly used as a post-shampoo rinse to maintain hair health.
 It also helps remove any product buildup or residue.
 Add a tablespoon of ACV to a cup of water and use it as a final rinse.
 You can adjust the quantity as per the hair length.
 Apple cider vinegar also enhances your hair’s beauty by making the hair smooth and shiny.

 If you are using hairspray or any other hair styling product, ensure to wash it off at the end of the day.
-Leaving it on your hair for long may damage it.
+Leaving it on your hair for too long may damage it.
 Let’s find out how.

 Is It Bad To Leave Hairspray In Your Hair Overnight?

 Yes.
 Most hairsprays and styling products are oil-based.
 If you do not wash them out before sleeping, they may leave residue on the scalp.
 The dirt and grease can clog the pores on your scalp, affect the hair follicles, and cause acne and hair fall if the hairspray is left in for too long.

 If you have greasiness, dullness, or hair breakage, the culprit could be hairspray buildup on your scalp and hair.
 Hairspray may be ideal for keeping your hairdo in place all day, adding volume, and taming frizz, but excessive use can leave debris on the scalp, drag down the hair, and cause hair fall.
 To counteract hairspray buildup and keep your scalp and hair healthy, follow the tips in this article.
 Keep in mind that the majority of hairsprays are oil-based.
 They may leave a residue on the scalp if not washed out before bedtime.
 Dirt and grease can block your scalp’s pores, impact your hair follicles, and lead to acne and hair loss.